 Evelyn has received an AV Preeminent® Peer Review Rating™ from Martindale Hubbell®, the highest possible rating for ethics and legal ability.

 Evelyn Moreno is a member of the American, Massachusetts, and Boston bar associations.
 Ms. Moreno is a speaker on estate planning and probate matters to various nonprofit organizations and at continuing legal education seminars.
-She is a contributing author to A Practical Guide to Estate Planning (MCLE, Inc., 1996, and Supp.
-2015), Understanding and Using Trusts (MCLE, Inc., 2001 and Supp.
-2012) and Preparing Fiduciary Income, Gift, and Estate Tax Returns (MCLE, Inc., Supp.
-2014).
+She is a contributing author to A Practical Guide to Estate Planning (MCLE, Inc., 4th Edition 2017, Supp.
+2019), Understanding and Using Trusts (MCLE, Inc., 4th Edition 2020) and Preparing Fiduciary Income, Gift, and Estate Tax Returns (MCLE, Inc., 2nd Edition 2018).

-Evelyn is the president of the board of directors of Family Service of Greater Boston, Inc., a member of the board of trustees of Anatolia College, a member of the Greater Boston Fiduciary American Inn of Court and a member of the Boston Estate Planning Council.
+Evelyn is a member of the board of trustees of Anatolia College, a member of the Greater Boston Fiduciary American Inn of Court and a member of the Boston Estate Planning Council.